-- Distribution of voter registration application forms; - Assisting interested new citizens in completing voter registration application forms; - Reviewing submitted forms to ensure that each form is complete; - Collecting completed forms for submission to the local election official; or - Providing nonpartisan educational information on the voting process.
+- Distribution of voter registration application forms; - Assisting interested applicants in completing voter registration application forms; - Reviewing submitted forms to ensure that each form is complete; - Collecting completed forms for submission to the local election official; or - Providing nonpartisan educational information on the voting process.

-The mechanism for registration may vary by ceremony location, but in every case must take place only after the conclusion of the ceremony, when the newly naturalized citizens are officially U.S. citizens.
-USCIS provides space for governmental officials in the same ceremony space or room to provide on-site voter registration services, if available.
+The mechanism for registration may vary by ceremony location, but in every case must take place only after the conclusion of the ceremony, when the candidates are officially U.S. citizens.
+USCIS provides space to governmental or nongovernmental entities in the same ceremony space or room to provide on-site voter registration services, if available.

-If no space is available for governmental officials to provide on-site voter registration services, the USCIS field office distributes voter registration applications to each newly naturalized citizen.
-USCIS bases a "no space available" determination on the location of the ceremony venue, the size of the venue facility, and the number of aliens applying for naturalization, as well as the layout of the venue space, in accordance with safety standards and regulations.
+If no space is available for governmental or nongovernmental entities to provide on-site voter registration services, the USCIS field office distributes voter registration applications to each newly naturalized citizen.
+[28] USCIS bases a "no space available" determination on the location of the ceremony venue, [29] the size of the venue facility, and the number of applicants naturalizing, as well as the layout of the venue space, in accordance with safety standards and regulations.
 "No space available" determinations are made on a case-by-case basis by USCIS field leadership conducting the ceremony.